jadstrike/Mynoteappkzn/README.md

 # Mynoteappkzn
 ASNoteapp
-This is a app that I am doing for practice
+This is an app that I am doing for practice